dpjudas/SurrealEngine/README.md

 # Surreal Engine

-The goal of this project is to reimplement enough of the original Unreal Engine to make the Unreal Tournament (UT99) maps playable.
+The goal of this project is to reimplement enough of the original Unreal Engine to make the Unreal Tournament (UT99) maps playable, and more UE1 games in the future.

 ![facingworlds](https://user-images.githubusercontent.com/5136903/125014285-afc65580-e06d-11eb-80c0-0a1992a7d0ff.jpg)